yihueijiang/GettingAndCleaningData/README.md

-# [Coursera Data Science3.Getting And Cleaning Data]
+# Getting And Cleaning Data Project

 ### Review criteria
 1.The submitted data set is tidy.